Russian-Dude/exECS/README.md

 # Overview
-Event-based Entity-Component-System library for Kotlin JVM.
+ExECS is Event-based Entity-Component-System library for Kotlin JVM.
 It aims to be feature-rich, provide clean and simple-to-use API and be as performant as possible.

 ExECS consists of two parts: the main library (this repo) and the [compiler plugin](https://github.com/Russian-Dude/execs-plugin) which helps to increase performance.